Mom's Best Recipes

 4.8

-A steaming bowl of hearty hamburger soup with ground beef, potatoes, carrots, and green beans in a tomato broth on a wooden table
+A steaming bowl of hearty hamburger soup with ground beef, diced potatoes, carrots, and green beans in a tomato broth on a wooden table with a spoon nearby

-A pot of hamburger soup simmering on the stove with a wooden spoon resting on the rim
+A pot of hamburger soup simmering on the stove with visible browned ground beef, potatoes, and vegetables in a red broth

 Why It Works